Current News

 To sign-up to receive MQIC website updates, please Join Now.

-For information about MQIC, you may Contact Us at anytime.
+For information about MQIC, Contact Us at any time.

 About Our Committee

-The Michigan Quality Improvement Consortium will establish and implement a core set of clinical practice guidelines and performance measures with a focus on improvement for effecting positive health outcomes.
+The Michigan Quality Improvement Consortium establishes and implements clinical practice guidelines and performance measures with a focus on improvement for effecting positive health outcomes.

 Medical Directors' Committee